 The intention of introducing this navigation aid early is twofold:

-- inform users that an option to complete later exists
+- inform users of the existence of an option to complete later

 - reduce anxiety of needing to complete in a single session